gathering/templating/readme.md

 All of these would be added as `read/networks` in the python dicts.
 Aka, the last one is going to win.
 Therefor, think twice when naming things :)

+This is inteded behaviour to support as of now.
+Helps us run templating offline.

 ## Features

+- Fully async
 - Loads data from local files
   - yaml
   - json
 - Loads data from API's
+- Run a template once with HTTP options

 ## Currently supported URI locations